velartrill/velartrill.github.io/orig/kestrel.md

 "This…" Birch fumbles momentarily for words.
 "This is most unexpected.
 I am not one to look uncritically upon your Republic, but the viewpoint that our nation shared no responsibility for this calamity -- hitherto, this was expressed only by the most extreme of nationalist actors, those unwise ones who are unable to admit any fault in their own people."
 Egret bobs her head in a slow, exaggerated *gee-would-ya-look-at-that* nod.
 "To be quite frank with you, General, this… extremist theory which I had dismissed out of hand, you have now validated."

 "I need urgently to stress that this was not a policy decision taken by our civilian leaders," I tell him quickly.
-"Our government absolutely remains committed to its stated policy of peaceful coexistence with yours --" An expression of alarm flashes across Egret's face, and I add, "with an eye towards eventual peaceful unification."
+"Our government absolutely remains committed to its stated policy of peaceful coexistence with yours --" An expression of alarm flashes across Egret's face, and I add, "with an eye towards eventual peaceful unification under mutually satisfactory terms."
 That seems to mollify her somewhat.
 "However, it shames me to admit that our military is… unenthusiastic about this policy.
 Many of our soldiers and operational-level officers were eager to seize your sovereign territory; they viewed you as nothing more than an obstacle to unchallenged planetary domination, and felt that our advanced technology would make for an easy victory."

 Birch sighs.
 "I cannot bless you for confirming some of the most disquieting intelligence I have had the misfortune to review in recent days.
 This is disheartening.
 It was one of these men, then, who ordered my people slaughtered?"

 "I have no evidence for that theory," I respond, earning a sigh of relief from Egret, "but it does seem likely, offhand.
-It is an avenue of investigation we will pursue energetically; of that you have my solemn oath.
+It is an avenue of investigation we will pursue forcefully; of that you have my solemn oath.
 Anyone who would act against the will of the people and legitimate leadership to commit a crime against peace will face the severest of penalties."

 "If I heard these words from any other," Birch says solemnly, "I would disbelieve them as little more than a cowardly attempt to evade responsibility for a cruel and idiotic thing."

 "You're a wise man," I respond evenly.

 "Yet," Birch continues, "you I know to be a woman of the surest honor.
-To distrust your words is an act worthy only of Matikhe's jesters.
+To distrust your word is an act worthy only of Matikhe's jesters.
 And so I can be certain of their truth.
 I am grateful indeed that we are blessed by a one such as you, to shepherd peace between our nations.
 With myself on the one side, your Silverdawn on the other -- aye, we make a bitter couple."
 He laughs weakly.
 "Again I bless you, General.
 Again you have done my nation a service, for no reward but the Star-Mother's favor.
 Bountiful though that be," he adds piously.
 "Though I must ask, have you perhaps given thought to our invitations?
 It would honor me tremendously to toast your health in person at Kharashenta."

 "It would honor me to attend you there, First Elder.
 I'll have my people work out an itinerary."

 "Ah!
 Magnificent!" burbles Birch, as though he had fully expected me to decline, and I can't help but smile at the sheer unguarded delight in the old man's voice.
 "This is an ill day, but that shall be a glad one. _Va Mati_, I vow it!"

 -- slaughter at the border was instigated by Guard provocateurs who cut into the telegraph line.--

+--IG c&c was based on a local moon, ambassador offers/demands to take it out since sapphirians can't deploy troops there. pres agrees as long as saph. observers are presence (maybe clarify no hot pursuit doctrine in spiralsverse)